-After a night of tears, a bottle of wine, more crying and asking myself over and over again what did I really want and how did I want to feel was a I ready to accept that what I wanted for my life was mine and mine alone to create.
+After a night of tears, a bottle of wine, more crying, and asking myself over and over again what did I really want and how did I want to feel was I ready to accept that what I wanted for my life was mine and mine alone to create.

 It was that night that I accepted and committed to building the business and life of my dreams, on my terms.
 Period.

 The business of my dreams includes myself and my kitchen table.
 Not an office space.

 The business of my dreams includes having a small team of 2 people to help us manage the day-to-day who work diligently and independently.

 The business of my dreams doesn’t include traveling around to networking meetings and conferences and traveling to and from the west coast every 90 days.

 The business of my dreams includes me personally answering client questions and never delegating any writing to someone else.